LeanIn.Org: Circles

-Lean In Circles are communities of peers who “meet regularly to learn and grow together.”
+Lean In Circles are communities of peers who "meet regularly to learn and grow together."
 Circles were originally designed to have 8 to 12 peers who would meet monthly.
 Although each circle varies in location and size, all Circles provide robust networks of peer support.
 Circles frequently involve facilitated discussion on gender issues between both women and men.
-After a year of operation, there were 14,000 Lean in Circles around the world.
-To date, over 60,000 women have created Lean In Circles in over 188 countries, and 85% of circle members accredit Lean In Circles for a "positive change in their life."
+As of 2026, more than 100,000 Lean In Circles have been started by community members in 183 countries.
+According to LeanIn.Org, 85% of Circle members report that participation has brought about a positive change in their lives.

 CSE

 Lean in Computer Science and Engineering Chapter supports women studying computer science and engineering.
 Founded in collaboration with The Anita Borg Institute, Facebook, and Linkedin, to date, there are over 250 Circles and 6,000 members.
-In summer 2015, chapter members launched a “Lean IN-terns Program” for students interning at Bay Area tech companies.
+In summer 2015, chapter members launched a "Lean IN-terns Program" for students interning at Bay Area tech companies.